isislovecruft/aeonflux/README.md

 // attributes and sends it to the issuer. let mut request = CredentialRequestConstructor::new(&system_parameters);

-// Every 30 bytes of plaintext uses two point attributes and a scalar
+// Revealed scalars and revealed points count for one attribute each. request.append_revealed_scalar(Scalar::random(&mut rng));
-// attribute.
-This plaintext message is exactly 30 bytes, so it accounts
+request.append_revealed_scalar(Scalar::random(&mut rng));
-// for three attributes total on the credential.
-If it were one byte
+request.append_revealed_point(RistrettoPoint::random(&mut rng));

-// longer, it would account for six attributes. let plaintexts = request.append_plaintext(&String::from("This is a tsunami alert test..").into_bytes());
+// Every 30 bytes of message uses one plaintext attribute.
+This plaintext

-// Revealed scalars and revealed points count for one attribute each. request.append_revealed_scalar(Scalar::random(&mut rng));         // 4th attribute request.append_revealed_scalar(Scalar::random(&mut rng));         // 5th attribute
+// message is exactly 30 bytes, so it accounts for one attribute total on the
-request.append_revealed_point(RistrettoPoint::random(&mut rng));  // 6th attribute
+// credential.
+If it were one byte longer, it would account for two attributes. let plaintexts = request.append_plaintext(&String::from("This is a tsunami alert test..").into_bytes());

-// Hence we have 6 total attributes, as specified in the generation of the
+// Hence we have 4 total attributes, as specified in the generation of the
 // `system_parameters` above.
 let credential_request = request.finish();